lengjingzju/cbuild/README.md

             * Single colon separates the child internal targets and the internal dependencies, and the dependencies list can be empty
     * Depend_Names: The dependency package name ID, and multiple dependencies are separated by space (can be empty)
         * Depend_Names supports multiple lines with using `\` at the end of the line
-        * If there are circular dependencies or undefined dependencies, parsing will fail

 Note: The IDs (Target_Name / Depend_Names) only can consist of lowercase letters, numbers, dashes; Other_Target_Names doesn't have such requirement, wildcard symbol is accepted (`%`)